 The common denominator continues and the second keynote titled “Factors Affecting Behavioural Change” is a live online lecture by Dr Paul Chadwick.
 He’s the Deputy Director of University College of London – Centre for Behavioural Change.

-The model, beside the wheel, is also based on three subcategories for behavior – Capability, Motivation and Opportunity.
-These can be divided into further subcategories, and finally applied to the wheel model.
-The subcategories can also be divided into charts for diagnosis and expansion of the wheel model for policy making.
+The model, beside the wheel, is also based on three sub-categories for behaviour – Capability, Motivation and Opportunity.
+These can be divided into further sub-categories, and finally applied to the wheel model.
+The sub-categories can also be divided into charts for diagnosis and expansion of the wheel model for policy making.

-All in all a very interesting set of tools to be used to navigate in the world of behaviorual change.
-A world that has to be experienced, scrutinized and used to fully understand its potential.
+All in all a very interesting set of tools to be used to navigate in the world of behavioural change.
+A world that has to be experienced, scrutinised and used to fully understand its potential.
 But nevertheless, a tool to be used.

 Daniel Arvidsson – Can tech help us get more active?

 The third Keynote speaker, Daniel Arvidsson, Nutritionist and Associate Professor, Centre for Health and Performance, Dept of Food and Nutrition, and Sport Science, Gothenburg University, introduced us to how to use data to help us become more active.

 Daniel used a conceptual model for tech solutions and behaviour change.
 Or rather behaviour monitoring and support as the movement that transports the status from “assessment of behaviour” to “behaviour change” to the next level “assessment of behaviour”.

 We were introduced to how data can be captured and how to evaluate methods for that purpose.
 An example: Steps measurements on smartphones could give various results depending on where you keep the smartphone during the measurement period.
 It’s easy to get invalid or deviating data if you compare data from when the phone has been carried in a trouser pocket, jacket or even a backpack.